Saint Croix racer

-The Saint Croix racer (Borikenophis sanctaecrucis) is a possibly extinct species of snake in the family Colubridae.
-The species is endemic to the island of Saint Croix, United States Virgin Islands.
+The Saint Croix racer (Borikenophis sanctaecrucis) is a possibly extinct species of snake in the family Colubridae that is endemic to the island of Saint Croix in the United States Virgin Islands.

 Etymology

 The specific name, sanctaecrucis, refers to the island of Saint Croix, on which the holotype was collected.

 Description

 B. sanctaecrucis may attain a snout-to-vent length (SVL) of 102.5 cm.
 It has smooth dorsal scales, which are arranged in 17 rows at midbody.
 The holotype has a total length of 50 in, which includes a tail 17 in long.